levipare/tui-task-planner/README.md

 # M1OEP - Task Planner

 ## Levi Pare

 ## Project Summary

+This is a terminal based UI task planner app.
+It allows tasks to be created and assigned to certain days.
+Tasks can be checked off or fully deleted.
+The UI is based around a full calendar view of the month and a user an navigate months.
+Tasks are saved to a csv file so that they persist among sessions.

+### Module 1 Concepts Used

+- Classes seperated into header and .cpp files
+  - Task, Planner, Renderer, Input, Date, Csv
+- Enums
+  - Two enums in Date class
+  - One enum in Input class
+- Overloaded operators
+  - Overloaded < operator for custom map key in Date class
+  - Overloaded == operator for Date comparison
+  - Overloaded << operator for custom printing of Date object

 ## Known Bugs

+No known bugs at this time.

 ## Future Work

-- Add a feature to customize the color a task.
+- Add a feature to customize the color of a task.
 - The ability to edit a task.
 - Create a task with a date other than what day is currently selected.

 ## Citations

 Abstract class. cppreference.com. (n.d.). https://en.cppreference.com/w/cpp/language/abstract_class

 C Time Library ctime. cplusplus.com. (n.d.). https://cplusplus.com/reference/ctime/